-Other income includes management fee revenue, interest revenue and other income.
+Our other income includes management fee revenue, interest revenue and other income.

-We generate management fee revenue through a variety of management services that we provide to non-consolidated aircraft securitization vehicles and joint ventures and third party owners of aircraft.
-Our management services include leasing and remarketing services, cash management and treasury services, technical advisory services and accounting and administrative services.
+We generate management fee revenue by providing management services to non-consolidated aircraft securitization vehicles, joint ventures, and other third parties.
+Our management services include aircraft asset management services, such as leasing and remarketing services and technical advisory services, cash management and treasury services, and accounting and administrative services.

-Our interest revenue is derived primarily from deposit interest on unrestricted and restricted cash balances, interest earned on assets supporting defeased liabilities and interest recognized on financial instruments we hold, such as notes issued by lessees in connection with lease restructurings and subordinated debt investments in unconsolidated securitization vehicles or affiliates.
-The amount of interest revenue we recognize in any period is influenced by the amount of unrestricted or restricted cash balances, the scheduled amortization of defeased liabilities, the principal balance of financial instruments we hold, contracted or effective interest rates, and movements in provisions for financial instruments which can affect adjustments to valuations or provisions.
+Our interest revenue is derived primarily from deposit interest on unrestricted and restricted cash balances and on financial instruments we hold, such as subordinated debt investments in unconsolidated securitization vehicles or affiliates.
+The amount of interest revenue we recognize in any period is influenced by our unrestricted or restricted cash balances, the principal balance of financial instruments we hold, contracted or effective interest rates, and movements in provisions for financial instruments which can affect adjustments to valuations or provisions.

-Our other income includes income we generate from the sale of non-aircraft assets, including inventory sales by AeroTurbine, and net gain on sale of equity interest in investments accounted for under the equity method.
+Our other income primarily includes income we generate from the sale of, or lower of cost or market adjustments related to, non-aircraft assets, including inventories of AeroTurbine, net gain on sale of equity investments accounted for under the equity method, lease termination penalties, insurance proceeds and other miscellaneous activities.